 This technical brief discusses Pathfinder's experience designing and operationalizing a two-tiered implementation model for partnering with local organizations in Egypt.

 In a year of remarkable achievement, including Pathfinder’s landmark victory at the US Supreme Court and our return to Bangladesh with a $53.8 million project, what was most exciting?
 The answer—integration—is the theme of Pathfinder’s 2013 Annual Report.

-I Know, I Decide is a project jointly implemented by Pathfinder in collaboration with the Egyptian Family Planning Association designed to provide comprehensive sexual and reproductive health information to young people in ten governorates.
+PAST PROJECT: I Know, I Decide provided comprehensive sexual and reproductive health information to young people in ten governorates of Egypt.

 With support from the Ford Foundation, Pathfinder will establish a replicable model for nongovernmental organizations and community development associations to engage community-level stakeholders and gatekeepers in contributing to the prevention of early marriage.

 Today, Pathfinder celebrates Global Female Condom Day with educational events and advocacy around the world that brings a heightened focus on a still-obscure tool in women’s sexual and reproductive health.

 Representatives from the Egyptian Ministry of Health, USAID, Pathfinder International, and Egyptian media gathered on August 20 at Cairo’s Intercontinental City Stars Hotel to commemorate the end of the Fostering Opportunities in Rural Southern Areas project.